rohitmusti/3-player-chess/README.md

 - you can't move other teams piece on your turn

-- you can't enter invalid movement strings to text field
+- you can't enter invalid movement strings to text field (regex)

 - if someone is eliminated, skip their turn

 - implement empassant

+- implement castling

 [ ] define rules about pawns reaching another teams "base"